ceph/ceph/doc/dev/cephadm/developing-cephadm.rst

 * Docker containers run with the --privileged flag enabled which has been seen to make some computers log out.
 * If SELinux is not disabled you'll probably see unexpected behaviour.
 For example: if not all permissions of Ceph repo files are set to your user it will probably fail starting with podman-compose.
 * If running a command it fails to run a podman command because it couldn't find the container, you can debug by running the same podman-compose .. up command displayed with the flag -v.

 Road map
 ------------

-* Create osds with ceph-volume raw.
+* Create osds with ``ceph-volume raw``.
 * Enable ceph-volume to mark loopback devices as a valid block device in the inventory.
 * Make the box ready to run dashboard CI tests (including cluster expansion).